 Choirokoitia Archaeological Site

-If you’ve had enough of Greek & Roman ruins by this point, then the Choirokoitia Archaeological Site provides a nice change of pace.
-Instead, it’s a well-preserved settlement from the Neolithic Age that provides an insight into the way of life of people that lived here several millennia ago.
+Instead, it’s a well-preserved settlement from the Neolithic Age that provides an insight into the way of life of people who lived here several millennia ago.

 Larnaca Salt Lake

-The final stop from Limassol to Larnaca is technically already in the city of Larnaca.
+The final stop from Limassol is technically already in the city of Larnaca.
 However, as it’s about 7 kilometres from the centre it makes sense to stop at the Larnaca Salt Lake on the way.

 The lake is best known for the migratory pink flamingos that arrive here during the winter months and while, unfortunately, we weren’t able to see them, it is still worth stopping to see the Hala Sultan Tekke which sits on the bank of the lake.